Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Puppet Show, also named Mu'ou Xi, is the art of lifelike performers among fingertips.

-Performing puppets on Puppet Show in ancient China are three-dimensional and lifelike, usually made of wood, with exquisite hairstyles, headdresses, clothes, embroideries, ornaments, accessories, and refined technics to make them move.
+Their performing puppets in ancient China are three-dimensional and lifelike, usually made of wood, with exquisite hairstyles, headdresses, clothes, embroideries, ornaments, accessories, and advanced technics to make them move.

-Delicate three-dimensional puppets need to show with good lights, and shadow puppets perform require only a light source on a transparent screen.
+Delicate three-dimensional puppets need to show with good lights, and shadow puppets perform require only a light source on a translucent screen.

-Therefore, in ancient times, many theatrical troupes would perform Puppet Show in the daytime, and Shadow Puppetry at night.
+Therefore, in ancient times, many theatrical troupes would perform Puppet Show in the daytime, and Shadow Puppet Play at night.

 Origin of Puppet Show